 – Show up 15 minutes before your time slot to be given instructions on how to play.
 And if you show up late, you will not be able to join your other team members once the game has begun.

-– You can buy tickets in advance for 1,800 yen/person, this ensures you a time slot.
-Or you can show up at the door and tickets will be 2,300 yen—but keep in mind availability is not guaranteed.
+– You can buy tickets in advance to ensure a time slot.
+Or you can show up at the door and try your luck—but keep in mind availability is not guaranteed.

 – You’re given 30 minutes to escape, with a 10-minute extension option.

 – Both rooms are playable in English, Chinese and Japanese.

 |Pricing info:||Per person: 3300 yen (through online service provider)|

 |Business hours:||11:00-21:00 (one game per hour)|

 New Video: Shinjuku Travel Guide For Beginners

 Never been to Shinjuku before?
 Watch this essential guide to getting around Tokyo's busiest district.